metuuu/pebble-molkky-scorekeeper/README.md

 ## Controls

-Every screen except the throw grid is driven by the **physical buttons** (up / select / down / back).
-The **touch** screen is reserved for entering throw results, where speed matters most.
+Most screens use Pebble's physical buttons (up / select / down / back).
+During a game, the throw grid also accepts taps for quick score entry.

 ## Screenshots